censorship-no-archive/ceno1/doc/threatModel.md

 indistinguishable from the rest of the Freenet nodes and form part of the same global network of peers.
-Our user-bridge signaling mechanism leaks no metadata (apart from the intention of a node to establish a secure channel with the bridge) and the bridges cannot know who is requesting a URL.
+Our user-bridge signaling mechanism leaks no metadata (apart from the intention of a node to establish a secure channel with the bridge), and the bridges cannot know who is requesting a URL.

-It is known that sophisticated attacks to networks such as Freenet could expose the identity of users, as we are describing in the `Threats` section.
+It is known that sophisticated attacks to networks such as Freenet could expose the identity of users, as we are describing in the "Threats" section.

 #### A secure communication mechanism

-CENO users establish a signaling channel with their Bridge of preference.
+CENO users establish a signaling channel with their bridge of preference.
 The mechanism in operation provides the following features:

   * Confidentiality
   * Integrity
   * Causality Preservation
   * Sender and, once the channel has been established, Recipient Anonymity
   * No shared secrets needed
   * No service provider required
   * Asynchronicity